About this section

 - the `doc/content` directory is intended to contain the **generated artifacts only**.
 In case of

-content will be recreated.
+project regeneration, this directory and its content will be recreated.

 - the `doc_src` directory contains all source files required for producing the project's